 Learn more about getting money for rent from the United Way.

-List things you need and offer what you can give.
-Someone may be able to help with rent.
-Look for your city or town on the list.
+Massachusetts Jobs with Justice lists mutual aid networks where you can ask for things you need and offer items or services.
+Someone may be able to help you with your rent.
+Look for your city or town on the webpage.